Travel: Malta

 Located on a hilly peninsula between two of the finest natural harbours in the Med, you can easily just wander around soaking up the views.
 Getting lost is not easy, though, as Valletta’s streets follow a neat grid system.
 From the City Gate, the main drag of Republic Street runs straight to the star-shaped Fort St Elmo, not long reopened after heavy restoration, at the tip of the peninsula.

-For a morning espresso and piping hot pastizzi, those in the know head to Gambrinus, a no-frills café on Melita Street where the pastries sell out by 11am.
-Book a table for lunch at nearby Trattoria da Pippo; the old-school Italian is doesn’t open for dinner, although they made an exception when Brad Pitt and Angelina Jolie were in town.
+For a morning espresso and piping hot pastizzi, those in the know head to Gambrinus, a no-frills café on Melita Street where the pastries sell out by 11 am.
+Book a table for lunch at nearby Trattoria da Pippo; the old-school Italian it doesn’t open for dinner, although they made an exception when Brad Pitt and Angelina Jolie were in town.

-Just down the street, Black Pig offers some of Valletta’s most sophisticated cuisine, with a small menu of modern French dishes from chef Andrew Borg served in historic yet funky surrounds.
+Just down the street, Black Pig offers some of Valletta’s most sophisticated cuisine, with a small menu of modern French dishes from chef Andrew Borg served in historic yet funky surroundings.

 For post-dinner drinks, head to nearby Strait Street.
 Once a notorious hang-out for off-duty sailors, today it’s home to trendy, hole-in-the-wall bars such as Trabuxu and Loop.
 End your night by raising a glass to Oliver Reed at The Pub on Archbishop Street.
 The legendary British actor spent his final night in this homely hostelry in 1999, before passing away, mid-way through filming Gladiator.